-Research on sexual violence within gangs in England and Wales demonstrates that attitudes to sexual consent are particularly problematic amongst this cohort.
-There are insufficient services to deal with problems that are likely to occur, e.g. those presenting to professionals as potential perpetrators.
+Research on sexual violence within gangs in England and Wales demonstrates that attitudes to sexual consent are particularly problematic among this cohort.
+There are insufficient services to deal with problems that are likely to occur, for example, those presenting to professionals as potential perpetrators.
 Children recognise the negative impact that cuts in funding in this jurisdiction are having on the ability of victims to access support: “There were things like…a lot of youth clubs but there’s not as many as there used to be.
-The funding’s been cut and most of them have been closed, so I don’t know where they would go…other than the police.”
+The funding’s been cut and most of them have been closed, so I don’t know where they would go…other than to the police.”
 The need for both education of children and others about the nature of consent, and for holistic, long-term work (particularly community-based youth work and youth mentoring systems) is highlighted in this research with children with experience of gangs.

 4.3.2. experiences of criminal justice for victims of sexual violence